Schumer celebrates ‘Pot Day,’ tees up bill to legalize marijuana

 “The War on Drugs has too often been a war on people: particularly people of color,” said the Democrat from New York, which legalized recreational use of marijuana this month.
 “For decades, young men and women, disproportionately young men and women of color, have been arrested and jailed for even carrying a small amount of marijuana — a charge that often came with exorbitant penalties and a serious criminal record, from which they might never recover.”

+White House press secretary Jen Psaki told reporters Tuesday that Mr. Biden supports leaving decisions on recreational marijuana use to the states and would like to see more research of its “positive and negative effects.”

+“He will look at that research once it is concluded,” she said.

-Mr. Schumer wants to go further than legalizing marijuana.
+Mr. Schumer also wants to go further than legalizing marijuana.
 He’s working on legislation with fellow Democrats Sen. Cory A. Booker of New Jersey and Sen. Ron Wyden of Oregon that would also “create restorative justice” to roll back previous drug convictions.

 The three senators said in a statement in February that their bill would expunge the criminal records of those who have been arrested on pot-related crimes.